Crypto713/Crypto713/README.md

 Core Philosophy (MishMash):

-A number of months ago, I will update that date when I get a chance to dig it out, I became aware of some DeFi info.
-Basic stuff really about the DeFi building style being much like snapping lego blocks together.
-Basically, the snapping of existing DeFi lego blocks together to create new things (products & services).
-The Core Philosophy of those building DeFi in the lego block style is "Build for Interoperability".
+Awhile ago I became aware of some DeFi info.
+Basic stuff really about a DeFi building style much like snapping lego blocks together.
+Basically, the snapping of existing DeFi blocks (tools) together to create new things (products & services).
+The Core Philosophy of those building DeFi in this style is "Build for Interoperability".
 I like that Philosphy and also build in that way, it reminds me of Object Oriented Programming.

 Thank you for dropping by.